coze-dev/coze-js/infra/rush-x/README.md

-# @byted-apaas/rush-ci
+# @coze-infra/rush-x

 ## Introduction

 Toolkit for integrating Rush monorepo, can work with CI to complete automation.

 ## Detail
-please run `node infra/rush-x/bin/run --help` to get more information.
+Please run `node infra/rush-x/bin/run --help` to get more information.